edwardwalton2001/CAT_RISK_PROJECT/README.md

         SUM( -- Calculates the sum of those severe tiv's CASE
-                WHEN hazard.hazard_band = 'Severe' -- Only selecting polcies where SEVERE THEN exposure.total_tiv_usd
+                WHEN hazard.hazard_band = 'Severe' -- Includes TIV only from Severe hazard locations THEN exposure.total_tiv_usd
                 ELSE 0
             END